- You can add tables to a document from a Microsoft Excel spreadsheet with Typefi Writer 8.3 or later.

 - Use the controls to make adjustments:

-Note: Writer embeds only the text and not the graphic representation of an Excel worksheet (that is, no charts or graphs).
+NOTE Writer embeds only the text and not the graphic representation of an Excel worksheet (that is, no charts or graphs).
+Graphics that are embedded in an Exel table are not carried through to the final output.

 Modify an Excel worksheet